CANADIAN ROCKIES 10 Days

 • Discover Lake Moraine.

-• Lake Moraine is one of the most photographed lakes in the world.
-It is surrounded by mountains, waterfalls, and rock piles, creating a stunning unreal scene.
-It is a glacially fed lake (15 km) outside the Village of Lake Louise.
+• Lake Moraine is one of the most photographed lakes worldwide.
+It is surrounded by mountains, waterfalls, and rocks, making it a breathtaking sight.
+This glacial lake is located 15 km from the Village of Lake Louise. <map>

 • Planning a day hike?
-We recommend starting early to miss the crowds.
+Start early to avoid the crowds.

 Best hikes at Lake Moraine.